-The Chairman moved the motion that a twelve week consultation period would be more appropriate than six weeks and that the final Strategy should then return in March 2015.
-This was agreed by the Board who agreed that the extra time would be helpful to allow to a full consultation with carers' organisations in Worcestershire.
+The Chairman moved the motion that a twelve week consultation period would be more appropriate than six weeks.
+This was agreed by the Board who felt the extra time would be required to adequately consult with the number of carers' organisations in Worcestershire.

-In response to the question put by public participants about the definition of a carer, which had been changed in the refreshed Strategy, it was explained that the definition now matched the definition in the Care Act.
+In answer to the question put by the public participants about the definition of a carer which had been changed in the refreshed strategy, it was explained that the definition now matched the definition in the Care Act.